onyekachi11/onyekachi11/README.md

 ## About Me
-I'm an enthusiatic developer with skills ranging from frontend to backend<br />
+I'm an enthusiatic developer with skills in frontend web development
-I am a creative photographer when I'm outdoors<br />

 # 🛠 Skills